Cyatta

-Cyatta is a genus of ant in the subfamily Myrmicinae containing the single species Cyatta abscondita.
+Cyatta is a genus of ants in the subfamily Myrmicinae containing the single species Cyatta abscondita.
 It is considered the most recent ancestor of all fungus-farming ants and a living fossil.

 Etymology

 Cyatta is a neologism constructed in part from the Brazilian Tupi language word Cy, meaning "sister," referring to its status, along with the genus Kalathomyrmex, as the sister clade to the remaining genera of the informal clade Neoattini, to which the genus Atta, the most conspicuous member of the Neoattini, belongs.
 The specific name abscondita refers to the exceedingly secretive nature of this species, which, after being recognized from a few rare specimens, proved frustratingly elusive during multiple attempts to locate it in the field.